Cairn: Asia and the Pacific

 In Hawaii, cairns, called by the Hawaiian word ahu, are still being built today.
-Though in other cultures the cairns were typically used as trail markers and sometimes funerary sites, the ancient Hawaiians also used them as altars or security tower.
+Though in other cultures, the cairns were typically used as trail markers and sometimes funerary sites, the ancient Hawaiians also used them as altars or security towers.
 The Hawaiian people are still building these cairns today, using them as the focal points for ceremonies honoring their ancestors and spirituality.

-In South Korea cairns are quite prevalent, often found along roadsides and trails, up on mountain peaks, and adjacent to Buddhist temples.
+In South Korea, cairns are quite prevalent, often found along roadsides and trails, up on mountain peaks, and adjacent to Buddhist temples.
 Hikers frequently add stones to existing cairns trying to get just one more on top of the pile, to bring good luck.
 This tradition has its roots in the worship of San-shin, or Mountain Spirit, so often still revered in Korean culture.

 The Americas

 Throughout what today are the continental United States and Canada, some Indigenous peoples of the Americas have built structures similar to cairns.
-In some cases these are general trail markers, and in other cases they mark game-driving "lanes", such as those leading to buffalo jumps.
+In some cases, these are general trail markers, and in other cases they mark game-driving "lanes", such as those leading to buffalo jumps.